juanpc2018/Clean-install-Any-OS-in-New-Computer-with-Insyde-Bios/README.md

 like twisting your arm in Karate, TaeKwonDo, Judo, Jujitsu, etc... thats why it has a Secret Hidden Menu.

-Anwyway...
+With Optane Disabled,
 Windows8.1x64 with Bing installs, but needs Updates and Drivers.

 A System Image Restore cannot be done with [Intel RSP with Optane] Active in the Bios.

+Windows10 OEM license cannot be Downgraded to 8.1, works up W11, but Not Down to W8.1
+Only Full Retail license can be Downgraded.

 To install i deleted the large partition only,
-Not the Smaller, Not the Recovery... and made a System image Backup Before, to an external USB3.0 drive.
-Before Deleting the large partition in the factory M.2 drive.
+Not the Smaller, Not the Recovery... and made a System image Backup Before, to an external USB3.0 drive of W11, Before Deleting W11 large partition in the factory M.2 drive.

+but then decided to install Linux, and deleted the whole M.2 drive.

-Now IT WORKS !!!
+IT WORKS !!!
-but i almost got an aneurysm in the process. and got banned in the answers.microsoft.com website too.
+but i almost got an aneurysm,
+also got banned in the answers.microsoft.com website too.

 But Hardware is Jail Free.
-Nobody is twisting my arm, i can install what ever OS i want.
+Nobody is twisting my arm anymore, i can install what ever OS i want.